-- Staying cool.
-Several studies have shown that exposure to cold can relieve a hot flash.xviii Sipping cold fluids and maintaining a cool environment can prevent or quickly curtail hot flashes.
+- Staying cool: Several studies have shown that exposure to cold can relieve a hot flash.
+Sipping cold fluids and maintaining a cool environment can prevent or quickly curtail hot flashes.
 Wearing layers allows women to shed clothes quickly when their temperature rises.
-Sleeping nude helps to dissipate the heat of night sweats, and layering blankets enables women to cast off layers during a hot flash.
+Sleeping nude helps to dissipate the heat of night sweats, and layering blankets enable women to cast off layers during a hot flash.
 Women can also use portable fans, gel cooling packs, and/or cooling pillows to curtail hot flashes.

 Techniques to relieve stress can be effective in combating hot flashes.

-- Paced breathing.
-Studies have found that slow, deep breathing can reduce the frequency of hot flashes by about 50 percent.xxi Paced breathing, which is easy and can be done any time, involves slowing one’s breathing rate down from about 10-15 breaths per minutes to just 6 breaths per minute.
+- Paced breathing: Studies have found that slow, deep breathing can reduce the frequency of hot flashes by about 50 percent.
+Paced breathing, which is easy and can be done anytime, involves slowing one’s breathing rate down from about 10-15 breaths per minutes to just 6 breaths per minute.
 The breath should come from deep inside the abdomen.
 Assess this by putting one hand on your abdomen and the other on your chest; the former should rise and fall with the breath, while the latter should not move.
 Breathe in for five seconds, then out for five seconds to get the timing right.